NPCNet: Navigator-Driven Pseudo Text for Deep Clustering of Early Sepsis Phenotyping: Methodology

-\textbf{Fig}. \ref{fig1}b illustrates the workflow, including the text embedding generator, the clustering operator, and the target navigator.
+\textbf{Fig}. \ref{fig1} illustrates the workflow, including the text embedding generator, the clustering operator, and the target navigator.
 We first extract variables from EHRs.
 The time-varying variables are then converted into pseudo text by a binning task, with the order of examination.
 Then, the pseudo text from time-varying variables is stacked with static information and serves as the input of NPCNet.
-After processing the input to embedding $E$ through the encoder in the clustering operator, we alternately optimize the network weights and the cluster centroids of the phenotypes.
-While optimizing the network weights, the target navigator infuses clinical relevance, such as discharge status, into the embedding during backpropagation, guiding the clustering operator with more specific directions in the embedding space.
+During the training process, NPCNet alternately updates the embeddings and the centroids of phenotypes, and the target navigator infuses clinical relevance, such as discharge status, into the embedding during backpropagation, guiding the clustering operator with more specific directions in the embedding space.

-\subsection{Text embedding generator}
+\subsection{Text Embedding Generator}

-We extract static and time-varying variables separately and then integrate them to form a token-level embedding (\textbf{Fig}. \ref{fig1}b, upper left).
+We extract static and time-varying variables separately and then integrate them to form a token-level embedding (\textbf{Fig}. \ref{fig1}, upper left).
 For time-varying variables, we collect vital signs and laboratory tests within the first six hours after ICU admission.
 Because the tokenization-embedding paradigm does not work well with numerical numbers \cite{lin2020birds}, we apply the binning task before transforming the records into pseudo text.
 By discretizing the values of each variable into $B$ distinct qualitative bins according to the quantiles of the training set, each bin of each variable contains an equal number of observations.
-For instance, one examination of Subject 1 was SBP, with a result (value) that falls into the first bin (0th percentile - 10th percentile if $B$=10), and we encoded its value as "SBP-1" (more examples in \textbf{Supplementary Fig. 14}).
+For instance, as shown in \textbf{Fig}. \ref{fig2}, one examination of Subject 1 was SBP, with a result (value) that falls into the first bin (0th percentile - 10th percentile if $B$=10), and we encoded its value as "SBP-1".
 After converting all values into bin indices, we arrange them in the chronological order of examinations using the format [VARIABLE][BIN] to form a pseudo text with length $l$ \cite{hegselmann2023tabllm}.